 How do I explain this to my kids?

 Be honest.
-Say you’re focusing on using what you have and saving for bigger goals.
+For instance, mention that you would put to use what you already have while saving for bigger goals.

 Will my friends think I’m cheap?